-The workings of the Control Button Extension and its interaction with the Control Button and Blue/Red LED are shown in the two diagrams below.
-The top image shows the button in the released state and the bottom image shows the button operated when the rubber button is pressed.
+The workings of the Control Button Extension and its interaction with the Control Button and Blue/Red LED are shown in the two cross-section diagrams below.
+The top image shows the push-button switch in the released state and the bottom image shows the push-button switch operated when the rubber button is pressed.

 NOTE: The Blue/Red LED sits inside the Control Button Extension.

 In order to try and show the assembly process clearly I will show how the parts are assembled outside the jug body so that they can be clearly seen without the Jug Body in the way.
 Then I will assemble it inside the Jug Body to give a view of the real situation and let you see the tight conditions in which the parts sit.

 Attaching The Whisk Drive Motor To The Sub-frame

 Below is the inverted Sub-frame with the Whisk Drive Motor pressed into position from underneath.
 The motor is held to the Sub-frame by three small catches until it is screwed to the Bowl.

 This attitude is the one seen when the Sub-frame is mounted on the inverted Bowl within the Jug Body as it is assembled upside down on the workbench.

 Below we can see the Whisk Drive Motor mounted on the Sub-frame from the other side.
 The Bowl sits on top of this in its normal attitude.
 The three threaded posts mounted on the bottom of the Bowl sit in the recesses around the screw holes in the Motor Shroud.